GraveRobbersGame/rules/rules.md

 Other Traits grant specific Abilities which should also be written in the Ability text of the card (aka **Trait Abilities**).
 For reference, there are Trait Description references that can be played on the game table to keep track of these, but generally speaking:

+* **Animal** ­– 'Animal' Characters may not use non-'Clothing' Props.
 * **Aquatic** – 'Aquatic' Creatures have double their printed Stat at an 'Aquatic' Location.
+* **Cool** – 'Cool' Characters and Creatures cannot have Special Effects played against them.
 * **Cop** – 'Gun' Props have double their printed Stat in the hands of a 'Cop'.
 * **Crew** – Actors and Production Crew members.
 They cannot be targeted by attacks or use Props.
+* **Cursed** – 'Cursed' Props cannot be moved between Characters normally, and may be played into other Movies.
 * **Event** – Locations with the Trait 'Event' can be combined with existing Locations (i.e. Locations already in play) that share a Trait other than 'Event'.
 Otherwise they can be played on their own.
+* **Food** – 'Food' Props can be discarded from play to draw a card.
-* **Ghoul** — Cannot defend against 'Vampires'.
+* **Ghoul** – Cannot defend against 'Vampires'.
 (Treat them as Knocked Out until the end of the attack.)
+* **Indoors** – 'Indoors' Locations can be attached to 'Buildings'.
+* **Lucky** – A 'Lucky' Character can only be chosen as a Victim when there is no other choice.
+It is in opposition to 'Unlucky'.
 * **Psycho** – When a 'Psycho' attacks, any Player (not just the active Player) may play Weapon Props to boost the Psycho's Attack Strength.
 These Weapons are all sent to the Graveyard after the attack is resolved.
 Ignore the Popcorn cost of any Weapons played in such a manner.
 * **Swarm** – 'Weapon' Props cannot defend against 'Swarm' attacks.
 (Treat them as Knocked Out until the end of the attack.)
+* **Treasure** – 'Treasures' often count for additional points in the final score.
-* **Unlucky** – A Character who is 'Unlucky' must be targeted by an attack first, and Characters in their Ability text can be 'Unlucky' against certain kinds of attacks or situations.
+* **Unlucky** – An 'Unlucky' Character must be chosen as a Victim first if possible.
+Characters in their Ability text can be 'Unlucky' against certain kinds of attacks or situations.
 If multiple Characters are 'Unlucky' at a time, the Attacker may choose the victim among them.
+It is also in opposition to 'Lucky'.
 * **Vampire** — Characters with the 'Vampire' Trait may launch non-lethal 'Supernatural' [Duels](#duels).
 Instead of killing a Victim, the Victim gains the Trait 'Ghoul'. (see above)
+* **Zombie** – 'Zombie' Characters are also 'Dumb' and 'Supernatural', and cannot use Abilities (which includes Trait Abilities), Popcorn, or Props.
+Their Traits otherwise remain intact.

 If you are playing a [Classic GROS](#classic-play) game, there are a bunch of Traits that work a little bit differently than are described here.